Lạc Hồng University

-Lạc Hồng University (Đại Học Lạc Hồng) is a private university in Đồng Nai Province.
+Lạc Hồng University (Đại Học Lạc Hồng) is a university in Đồng Nai Province.
+Established in 1997, it marks the first university of the province.

 As an educational establishment with interdisciplinary and multi-level training, LHU offers programs in vocational training, college, bachelor of arts and postgraduate degrees.
 It has 12 faculties and 21 majors with an enrollment of more than 20,000 students.